 Different ski poles for classic, skate, and backcountry

 Cross country ski poles can be made of various types of materials.
-Ski poles for beginners are most often made of aluminum, whereas the more expensive cross country ski poles contain different amounts of carbon.
+Ski poles for beginners are most often made of aluminium, whereas the more expensive cross country ski poles contain different amounts of carbon.
 The advantage of cross country ski poles with carbon is that the poles will be stiffer and thereby give the glide more energy.
-Furthermore, ski poles made of carbon are usually lighter in weight than aluminum poles.
+Furthermore, ski poles made of carbon are usually lighter in weight than aluminium poles.

 The length of the cross country poles may also vary depending on the main purpose.
 Poles for classic cross country skiing are usually a bit shorter compared to poles for cross country skating.
 Ski poles for classic skiing should be around 30 cm shorter than your own height, whereas they should be around 15-20 cm shorter for cross country skating.